RakeshP059/tecblicDemo/README.md

 Explain how to install and set up your application.
 Provide step-by-step instructions to ensure that other developers can easily get your project up and running.
 Include any prerequisites or dependencies that need to be installed beforehand.
 For example:

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
+1. Clone the repository: `git clone https://github.com/RakeshP059/tecblicDemo.git`
-2. Navigate to the project folder: `cd project-folder   `
+2. Navigate to the project folder: `cd tecblic   `
 3. Install dependencies: `npm install`
-4. ...

 ## Usage